-Indication Dosage For severely emetogenic chemotherapy: Administer 250 mg IV over at least 5 minutes with appropriate doses of metoclopramide or a butyrophenone 1 hour before start of chemotherapy.
+Indication Dosage appropriate doses of metoclopramide or a butyrophenone 1 hour before start of chemotherapy.
 Repeat dose of methylprednisolone at the initiation of chemotherapy and at the time of discharge.
 Acute spinal cord injury Treatment should begin within 8 hours of injury.
 For patients initiated on treatment within 3 hours of injury: Administer 30 mg/kg as an IV bolus over a 15-minute period, followed by a 45-minute pause, and then a continuous IV infusion of 5.4 mg/kg/h for 23 hours.
 For patients initiated on treatment within 3 to 8 hours of injury: Administer 30 mg/kg as an IV bolus over a 15-minute period, followed by a 45-minute pause, and then a continuous IV infusion of 5.4 mg/kg/h for 47 hours.
 There should be a separate intravenous site for the infusion pump.
-Pneumocystis jiroveci Therapy should begin within 72 hours of initial antipneumonia in patients with AIDS pneumocystis treatment.
+Pneumocystis jiroveci pneumonia in patients with AIDS Therapy should begin within 72 hours of initial anti- pneumocystis treatment.
 One possible regimen is to administer 40 mg IV every 6 to 12 hours with gradual tapering over a maximum of 21 days or until the end of pneumocystis therapy.
 Due to the increased rate of reactivation of tuberculosis in AIDS patients, consideration should be given to the administration of antimycobacteria therapy if corticosteroids are used in this high risk group.
 The patient should also be observed for activation of other latent infections.
 Exacerbation of chronic obstructive pulmonary Two dose regimens have been studied: disease (COPD) 0.5 mg/kg IV every 6 hours for 72 hours, or 125 mg IV every 6 hours for 72 hours, switch to an oral corticosteroid and taper dose.
 Total treatment period should be at least 2 weeks.
-As adjunctive therapy Initial dose will vary from 10 to 500 mg IV, depending on in other indications the clinical condition.
+As adjunctive therapy in other indications Initial dose will vary from 10 to 500 mg IV, depending on the clinical condition.
 Larger doses may be required for short-term management of severe, acute conditions.
 Initial doses up to 250 mg should be administered IV over a period of at least 5 minutes, while larger doses should be administered over at least 30 minutes.
-Subsequent doses may be administered IV or IM at intervals dictated by the
+Subsequent doses may be administered IV or IM at intervals dictated by the patient's response and clinical condition.

 Table 1.
 Recommended dosages for methylprednisolone sodium succinate.
 Table 1.
-Reco mmended dosages for methylpred nisolone sodium succinate. --------------- ----------------- ---------------- ----------------- ------------
+Recommended dosages for r methylpredn isolone sodiun n succinate. --- ---------- ------------- ------------- --------------- ---------------- --------------